acm-cui/website-cui2023/submit/_demos.md

 ### 2. Submit your manuscript and video

-You should submit your extended to the [conference submission system]({{ "/submit/pcs/" | relative_url }} "CUI {{ site.conference.year }} submission system").
+You should submit your extended abstract and video to the [conference submission system]({{ "/submit/pcs/" | relative_url }} "CUI {{ site.conference.year }} submission system").
 You must include your title, abstract, author details, and paper as a PDF, and your video showreel.
 Your paper and video must be anonymised, or it may be desk rejected.

 We ask you to make sure that your submission is accessible for all users.
 To accomplish this, please follow the [SIGCHI Guide to an Accessible Submission](https://sigchi.org/conferences/author-resources/accessibility-guide/ "SIGCHI's guide to an Accessible Submission").